Sandhya-byte/the-content-startup/site/content/posts/open-banking-–-what-is-it.md

 You can pay by any method you chose to pay with, not only the normal banking channels.

 While these are the benefits, there are some huge potential risks too.
 Well, that is a question for another day and another post.
-It is time to now wrap up
+It is time to wrap up now.

 So, here is my signature goodbye